 Generally, in a steam power plant, boilers are used for the production of steam by heat water.
 The heated water is converted to steam which in turn converted to Electrical Energy by rotating a turbine.
 The steam generated after this operation instead of exhausting to the atmosphere can be reutilized.
-For reutilization, we depend upon the process of condensation.
+For utilization, we depend upon the process of condensation.
 The steam generated is sent to a cooling tower to convert the steam into cold water.
-The collected cold water is reutilized by sending it to the boiler as feedwater by a feed check valve.
-In this article, we will discuss what is a cooling tower, components used in a cooling tower, different types of a cooling tower, natural, forced, and induced draught fans, advantages, and disadvantages.
+The data of collected water can be reused by the boiler to feedwater through a feed check valve.
+This article discusses what is a cooling tower, its components, types, forced, natural, and induced draught fans, benefits & disadvantages.

 What is the Cooling Tower?

 A cooling tower is a device that is used for the conversion of hot steam to cold water.
 The heat from the hot steam is escaped to the atmosphere such that the cold water droplets are collected in a basin.
-The figure which depicts the cooling tower is shown in the figure below.
+The following image depicts the cooling tower.

 - PVC Filling